esplito/coding-notes/css-for-js.dev/module-2-rendering-logic-2.md

 ### `display: none`

 `display` does not render the element at all.
-If you hover it in the devtools you will not see it taking up space in the browser. (hint: it does not take up any space)
+If you hover it in the devtools you will not see it taking up space in the browser. (hint: it does not take up any space because it is not rendered)

 ### `visibility: hidden`